Hierarchically discriminating Haar-randomness in quantum states from a black-box device: Hierarchical Haar-random discriminator

-and we extend~\Cref{th.Haar_check} to include permutations. \begin{corollary} Let $\mathcal P$ be a set of permutations.
+\begin{corollary} Let $\mathcal P$ be a set of permutations.
 Fix a permutation $\Pi$.
 For this $\Pi$ we estimate $\avgrandperm$ via Monte Carlo with $M$ samples.
 We repeat the process with $M_\Pi$ different permutations.
 We can verify that $S$ is a $(\ObsPi)$-shadowed $t$-design if